 Social Group Sanctions

-Two organizations spent a total of $90,000 in the first quarter of 2018 lobbying around legislation that could imperil the College’s ability to enforce its social group sanctions.
+Two groups led in part by members of Harvard final clubs spent $90,000 in the second quarter of 2018 lobbying for a bill that could imperil the College’s sanctions.

 Harvard Switched the Rationale for the Sanctions Again.
 Now It Wants to End All Forms of Discrimination